BrythonServer/ggame/README.md

 Accordingly, any functional or performance enhancements that *can* be reasonably implemented by the user are left as an exercise.

+Please visit the [detailed documentation page](http://brythonserver.github.io/ggame/) for ggame.
+This is generated automatically from the ggame sources.

 ## Functionality Goals

 The ggame library is intended to be trivially easy to use.
 For example: